ISAITB/docs-itb-ta/source/communityDashboard/index.rst

     Conformance statement properties | Statement created/updated/completed | The name and value of one or more custom system properties.

 To include one or more types of data in the service's calls check the relevant checkboxes.
-In the case of domain, organisation, system and statement properties, once the relevant option is checked, you will be presented with a table listing the properties defined for the community.
+In the case of domain, organisation, system and statement properties, once the relevant option is checked, you will be presented with a multiple selection list with the properties defined for the community.

 .. figure:: ../screenshots/admin_community_triggers_org_properties.PNG
   :align: center

-Each row in this table corresponds to a property, displaying for each its **name** (for organisation, system and statement properties), **type** and **identifier**.
-The identifier will be used as the input's name, whereas the value to be passed will be determined by the property's type.
-Simple and secret values are provided as text, whereas binary values are provided as serialised Base64 strings.
+You see here the **name** of each property as well as its **type**.
+Simple and secret values are included as text, whereas binary values are included as serialised Base64 strings.
-To add a property to the inputs click its row (clicking it again will remove it).

 .. note::
   **Including secret properties:** Secret properties, if included as input, will be passed in the clear.
 Make sure that you are aware of this and only choose to include